 Tours run all year round so don’t worry if you’ve already booked your trip, you can still see the turtles!

-This paradise beach is truly a dream as it has soft, white sandy beaches, towering palm trees and crystal clear waters.
+This paradise beach is truly a dream as it has white sandy beaches, towering palm trees and crystal clear waters.
+I was absolutely blown away when I saw it for the first time in person.

-If you’re looking for somewhere where you’re basically guaranteed to see turtles then Akumal Beach is a top choice.
+If you’re looking for somewhere where you’re basically guaranteed to see turtles then Akumal Bay is a top choice.

 There are also several hotels in the area if you want to stay near the action.
 The best hotels in the area are Secrets Akumal and Bahia Principe Luxury Akumal.